-Pick shafts with excess taper are unnecessarily bulky and less maneuverable.
-Pick shafts with ideal taper balance strength and maneuverability.
+Pick shafts with an excessively large taper are unnecessarily bulky and less maneuverable.
+Pick shafts with an ideal taper balance strength and maneuverability.
 Pick shafts with no taper will bend and break at the shaft-handle junction.
-Pick shafts with inconsistent taper, such as the half shaft buttress taper used by LAB and Sparrows, have a stress concentration at the taper end point that causes the shafts to kink and break at that spot.
+Pick shafts with an inconsistent taper, such as the half shaft buttress taper used by LAB and Sparrows, have a stress concentration at the taper end point that causes the shafts to kink and break at that spot.
 Shafts that taper to the beginning of the pick profile instead of tapering though the pick profile to the pick tip have a stress concentration at the beginning of the pick profile that causes the shafts to kink and break at that spot.
-In this finite element analysis, 2 pounds of force is applied to each pick shaft tip:
+In this finite element analysis, 2 pounds of force is applied to each pick shaft tip.

 Undercuts reduce stress concentration by making the pick profile more uniform, thus allowing it to flex evenly.
 In this example, removing metal from the underside of the wave rake actually makes it stronger.
 Both profiles are identical aside from the undercut and have 2 pounds of force applied to the tip.
 Notice the stress concentration behind the wave closest to the shaft, and the increased stress along the length of the shaft.
 Stress concentrations cause picks to break.
 This is why it is vital for pick profiles to taper evenly from shaft to tip, why it is worth using arcane mathematics to calculate undercuts, and why finite element analysis is important to lock pick design.